ValentinaChaconBuitrago/Maratones_Uniandes/index.md

 ## Welcome to Maratones_Uniandes

 <img style="float: left" src= "https://uniandes.edu.co/sites/default/files/logo-uniandes.png" alt="alt text" width="200" height="110"/>
      If you are curious, disciplined and are passionate about problem solving through computer programming this is the place for you.
-Weekly meetings are held at room ML_207.
+Weekly meetings are held each thursday from 17:00 to 19:00 at room ML_207.
 Welcome to our community.